sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/tutorials/button_custom_commands.md

 # Sourcegraph extension buttons and custom commands

-> NOTE: Sourcegraph extensions are being deprecated with the upcoming Sourcegraph 4.0 release.
+> NOTE: Sourcegraph extensions are being deprecated with the upcoming Sourcegraph September release.
 [Learn more](../../deprecation.md).

 This tutorial will teach you how to add a button to the **file header** and a menu item to the **command palette**.